-Exhibit number Description 1.1 Form of Underwriting Agreement 3.1 Memorandum and Articles of Association 3.2 Form of Amended and Restated Memorandum and Articles of Association to be effective upon completion of this offering 4.1 Shareholders Agreement, dated , by and among Registrant and certain security holders of Registrant 5.1 Opinion of Sidley Austin LLP 5.2 Opinion of Walkers 10.1+ Form of Indemnification Agreement entered into between Registrant and its directors and executive officers 10.2 Renewal Lease by Reference to an Existing Lease, Part Unit A1, Linhay Business Park, Eastern Road, Ashburton, Devon TQ13 7UP, United Kingdom, dated as of November 22, 2016, by and between the Registrant and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.3 Renewal Lease by Reference to an Existing Lease, Unit B2/3, Linhay Business Park, Eastern Road, Ashburton, Devon TQ13 7UP, United Kingdom, dated as of November 22, 2016, by and between the Registrant and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.4 Renewal Lease by Reference to an Existing Lease, Unit D1, Linhay Business Park, Eastern Road, Ashburton, Devon, TQ13 7UP, United Kingdom, dated as of November 22, 2016, by and between the Registrant and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.5 Office Lease, dated as of January 30, 2012, by and between the Registrant and Atrium at 3800 Golf LLC 10.6 Lease Deed, dated as of June 20, 2016, by and between the Registrant and Umiya Holdings Private Limited 10.7 Lease, dated as of December 4, 2017, by and between the Registrant and Silicon Valley Center Office LLC 10.8+ Employee Share Purchase Plan 10.9+ Form of Share Option Agreement under the Employee Share Purchase Plan 10.10+ 2018 Share Incentive Plan 10.11+ Form of Share Option Grant Notice and Share Option Agreement under 2018 Share Incentive Plan 10.12+ Form of Restricted Share Unit Grant Notice and Restricted Share Unit Agreement under 2018 Share Incentive Plan 10.13+ Form of Restricted Share Award Grant Notice and Restricted Share Award Agreement under 2018 Share Incentive Plan 10.14++ Corporate Supply Agreement between Cambium Networks Limited and Flextronics Telecom Systems, Ltd. dated as of April 23, 2012
+Exhibit number Description 1.1 Form of Underwriting Agreement 3.1 Form of Amended and Restated Memorandum and Articles of Association to be effective upon completion of this offering 4.1 Shareholders Agreement, dated , by and among Registrant and certain security holders of Registrant 5.1 Opinion of Walkers 10.1#+ Form of Indemnification Agreement entered into between Registrant and its directors and executive officers 10.2# Renewal Lease by Reference to an Existing Lease, Part Unit A, Linhay Business Park, Eastern Road, Ashburton, Devon TQ13 7UP, United Kingdom, dated as of November 22, 2016, by and between the Registrant and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.3# Renewal Lease by Reference to an Existing Lease, Unit B2/3, Linhay Business Park, Eastern Road, Ashburton, Devon TQ13 7UP, United Kingdom, dated as of November 22, 2016, by and between Cambium Networks, Ltd and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.4# Renewal Lease by Reference to an Existing Lease, Unit B2/3, Linhay Business Park, Eastern Road, Ashburton, Devon TQ13 7UP, United Kingdom, dated as of April 9, 2018, by and between Cambium Networks, Ltd and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.5# Renewal Lease by Reference to an Existing Lease, Unit D1, Linhay Business Park, Eastern Road, Ashburton, Devon, TQ13 7UP, United Kingdom, dated as of November 22, 2016, by and between Cambium Networks, Ltd and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.6# Renewal Lease by Reference to an Existing Lease, Unit D1, Linhay Business Park, Eastern Road, Ashburton, Devon, TQ13 7UP, United Kingdom, dated as of April 9, 2018, by and between Cambium Networks, Ltd and Stephanie Myers Palk, Richard John Palk and Alison June Palk 10.7# Office Lease, dated as of January 30, 2012, by and between Cambium Networks, Inc. and Atrium at 3800 Golf LLC 10.8# The First Amendment, dated March 6, 2012, by and between Cambium Networks, Inc. and Atrium at 3800 Golf LLC 10.9# The Second Amendment, dated February 21, 2013, by and between Cambium Networks, Inc. and Atrium at 3800 Golf LLC 10.10# The Third Amendment, dated June 3, 2015, by and between Cambium Networks, Inc. and Atrium at 3800 Golf LLC 10.11# The Fourth Amendment, dated January 18, 2018, by and between Cambium Networks, Inc. and Atrium at 3800 Golf LLC 10.12# Lease Deed, dated as of June 20, 2016, by and between Cambium Networks Consulting Private Limited and Umiya Holdings Private Limited 10.13# Lease, dated as of December 4, 2017, by and between Cambium Networks, Inc. and Silicon Valley Center Office LLC 11-2